 How to Fit a Disney & Orlando Trip into a Budget

-- Off-site hotels: Options abound for different types of visitors.
+Options abound for different types of visitors.
 Finalize your list of attendees before hunting for an Orlando hotel deal.
 Apartment-style condo units are common in the area and can often fit four or more travelers in one room.
 Another benefit to condo-style properties is that they often come with kitchenettes and other amenities of home, like washer-dryers and separate living areas and bedrooms.
 Because these hotels are so geared toward family stays, many have fun features for kids like playgrounds as well.
 Note that these places often charge a daily resort fee, yet it goes to a more comfortable stay.
 The fees can cover everything from breakfast to in-room Wi-Fi to shuttle service to the parks, which saves on parking and time.

-- Travel at the right time of year: If you're looking to take advantage of summer vacation time, the period from mid-May to mid-June and Aug.
-15 - Sept.
+If you’re looking to take advantage of summer vacation time, the period from mid-May to mid-June and Aug.
+15 – Sept.
 30 can be a great summer period to find a deal at the theme parks as school year dates vary across the United States.
 Peak season times in Orlando are February-March (spring break), June-August (summer vacations), Thanksgiving and Christmas holiday weeks.
 For the lowest rates, target January, April-May and September-October, as these are less popular times to visit.

-- Check parks' own offers: Disney typically has at least one deal live on its Special Offers page.
+Disney typically has at least one deal live on its Special Offers page.
 Discounts can range from stays at Disney Resort hotels to shows to park passes.
 There are also discounts for Florida residents and military members and their families; create a profile to access these offers.
 Universal Orlando also includes hotel, park pass and show discounts on its Hot Vacation Deals page.

-- Get multi-day passes: The longer you stay, the less you pay per day.
+The longer you stay, the less you pay per day.
 Guests who buy a five-day ticket packages save more than $30 per person, per day (ages 10 and older) compared with one- and two-day passes.
 For guests with less time to travel, buy the Park Hopper Option (approximately $60 more per person per day) that allows you to visit all four of the theme parks in one day vs. one per day with the Base Ticket option.
 Also, when guests upgrade to a Magic Your Way package with minimum four-day theme park tickets, they get one more day free.

-- Use Local Deals: Give yourself, and your wallet, a break from the parks by using deals at spots around town.
+Give yourself, and your wallet, a break from the parks by using deals at spots around town.
 Download the Travelzoo mobile app to instantly get Orlando local deals on meals and entertainment.

-- Dine at Disney: Disney often offers specials that include a Disney dining plan that make it more affordable to eat on-site, and could save up to 15%.
+Disney often offers specials that include a Disney dining plan that make it more affordable to eat on-site, and could save up to 15%.
 Valid at over 100 restaurants, they range from basic Quick-Service Dining plans to a robust Platinum Package.
 Travelzoo Deal Experts have found that quick service options usually are filling enough for both lunch and dinner.